replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 ## Configuring and Using Snapshots

-Complete the following procedures to configure the snapshots feature, and then create and restore snapshot backups:
+Complete the following procedures to configure the snapshots feature, and then create and restore backups:

 1. Review the limitations and considerations.
 See [Limitations and Considerations](#limitations-and-considerations).

 1. Install and configure Velero.
-If you are using an (embedded cluster) Kubernetes installer cluster and your application vendor included the Velero add-on, you do not have to install Velero.
+If you are using an Kubernetes installer cluster (embedded cluster) and your application vendor included the Velero add-on, you do not have to install Velero.
 However, you must configure the memory limit and namespace.
 See [Installing and Configuring Velero](snapshots-velero-installing-config).

 1. Configure an external storage destination.
 See [Storage Destinations](snapshots-storage-destinations).

 1. After the snapshots feature is configured, you create a full snapshot backup using one of the following methods:

     * Create snapshots manually.
-See [Creating Snapshots](snapshots-creating).
+See [Creating Snapshot Backups](snapshots-creating).
     * Schedule automatic snapshots.
 See [Scheduling Automatic Snapshots](snapshots-scheduling).

     :::note